musaab-abdalla/Build-portfolio-site/README.md

 ######Overview

-Project in [Udacity](https://udacity.com) [Front-End Web Developer Nanodegree ](https://classroom.udacity.com/nanodegrees/nd001).
+Portfolio project as part of the [Udacity](https://udacity.com) [Front-End Web Developer Nanodegree](https://classroom.udacity.com/nanodegrees/nd001).
 The task was to replicate a design mock-up in HTML and CSS and develop a responsive websites.
+It is a simple one page portfolio featuring responsive design using the bootstrap framework.

 ##Getting Started